-In the UK, the main types of broadband connection are ADSL, 3G and 4G and Cable.
+In the UK, the main types of broadband connection are ADSL, 4G and cable, also known as fibre-optic broadband.

-All offer varying speeds and data rates, all use different technology to deliver broadband to your home and all have different prices and different levels of availability depending on your location.
+All offer varying speeds and data rates, use different technology to deliver broadband to your home, and have different prices and different levels of availability, depending on your location.

 On the whole, most ADSL broadband providers are capable of delivering roughly the same speeds.
-Nearly all providers can handle at least 8Mbps, with most being up to 24Mbps on ADSL and ADSL 2+.
+Nearly all providers can handle at least 17Mbps, with some being up to 52Mbps on ADSL and ADSL 2+.

 Types of broadband

 If you live in a built-up or major area, you probably have all options available to you.
-But if you live in a more remote, or rural area, the chances are you’ll be limited to ADSL or 4G.
+But if you live in a more remote or rural area, the chances are you’ll be limited to ADSL or 4G.
 You can check which packages are available in your area using our broadband postcode checker.

 The other option for residents in rural areas, 4G, connects to existing mobile networks.
-Mobile broadband provides steady speeds, averaging at around 3Mbps, but only works where there is mobile reception.
-Even with mobile providers sharing their networks (Orange and T-Mobile for example) there will still be parts of the country that are blackspots.
+Mobile broadband provides steady speeds, averaging at around 21Mbps, but it only works where there's mobile reception.
+Even with mobile providers sharing their networks, there will still be parts of the country that are blackspots.
 If you're interested in an on-the-go connection, you can compare the best mobile broadband deals here.

 Although cable broadband coverage is expanding, it isn't available everywhere just yet.
 For those users who have access to it, fibre-optic broadband typically provides the fastest speeds and generous data allowances, but it's understandably more expensive than ADSL fixed line connections.
 If it's available in your area, you can compare the best cable broadband deals at uSwitch now.